 A birdbath makes for a lively garden and provides a respite for thirsty birds.
 They are a key element to creating a bird-friendly garden.
 Concrete birdbaths, however, are prone to staining, pitting, and cracking from algae, mildew, bird droppings, and the freeze-thaw cycle over the winter.
 Sealing a concrete birdbath will prevent those problems.

 Be careful what concrete birdbath sealer you apply, though, as many popular products could be harmful to birds.
 Use a nontoxic penetrating sealer for porous concrete surfaces or if your birdbath is painted or has been sealed before, use a nontoxic polyurethane sealer.
 This straightforward project does not take very long, but you will need a few days for ample drying time.

 Things You'll Need

-Clean the bird bath well with a non-toxic, all-purpose cleaner (such as a citrus cleaner) and a scrub brush.
-Rinse the bird bath several times with a garden hose to remove all of the cleaner.
+For a newer birdbath, clean it well with a nontoxic all-purpose cleaner (such as a citrus or vinegar cleaner) and a scrub brush.
+If you need a more powerful stain remover, use a nontoxic concrete cleaner and follow the product instructions.
+Rinse the birdbath several times with a garden hose to remove all of the cleaner.